dmusican/mass_clone/README.md

 # clone_all.sh

 This script takes 4 arguments in order to clone repos based on organization(github classroom), a unique identifier(assignment), username, and protocol.
+An optional 5th argument can be used to hash the titles of the directories so that grading can be done anonymously, if desired.

 This script will make a new folder based on the unique identifier, then clone each to their own subfolder.